Title: Lindechil Eledhon, Sindarin, language and script of the grey elves of Middle Earth)

 Notes:

-1) This story segment came to me one night when I couldn't get to sleep.
-Maybe it will be expanded some day.
+1) The kernel of this story fragment came to me back in 1996 one night when I couldn't get to sleep.
+In July 2005, after reading Flannery O'Connor's book Mystery & Manners, I felt inspired to try expanding it a bit.
+Maybe it will grow up to be a story some day.

 2) The Sindarin title, "Lindechil Eledhon," translates "Song-maker of the Elves."
 Tolkien specified no such word as "lindechil"; I formed it by combining the terms "lin" and "ech-" and adding the ending "(n (d))il."
 That translation from English to Sindarin is no doubt subject to debate.
 If you have an opinion on how to translate it, I'd love to hear it.